Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 - Then we can define the value of the game type.So we put our own public key hash as first player and then use the parameters we got from the ```FirstParams```.
 For the token we just assemble the currency symbol and token name into an asset class.
 - The ```v``` value is just our stake plus the NFT that we must put into the UTxO.
 - ```c``` is our choice.
 - ```bs``` we compute the hash, our commitment to our choice.
-We take the nonce and concatenate it (if you want to play) with zero.There's zero byteString, and otherwise the one byteString and hash the results.
+We take the nonce and concatenate it (if you want to play) with zero.
+There's zero byteString, and otherwise the one byteString and hash the results.
 - ```tx```, the constraints for the transaction are very simple.
 We must produce a script output at this address with the datum that contains the hash.
 We wait for the transaction and log a message.

 So now, the second player has a chance to move, but it must happen before this play deadline.
 We then wait until this deadline has passed, which results in several cases.